+S. Material issue No. identified

+In case of risk, approach to adapt or mitigate

+Financial implication of the risk or opportunity (Indicate positive or negative implication)

+Management

+Opportunity

-S. No. Material issue identified risk or identifying the In case of risk, approach to adapt or mitigate Financial implication of the risk or opportunity (Indicate positive or negative implication) Environme ent 1 Water Management Risk Opportunity Our operational activities involve processes in which water is an indispensable input, both for extraction and processing & smelting.
+Our operational activities involve processes in which water is an indispensable input, both for extraction and processing & smelting.

 Thus, it is even more important for us to strive to reduce water usage and increase reutilisation throughout the value chain.

 According to our climate change assessment, climate change may result in increase in extreme weather events and subsequent resource shortages.
-Our operations are located in Rajasthan, which is one of the Water conservation is particularly important for us as we operate in a water-stressed region.
-We are 2.41 times water positive and are well on the path to be 5 times water positive company and reducing the water consumption by 25% by 2025 from base year 2020.
-Company has taken several initiatives to reduce its dependencies on fresh water and improve availability of water for the communities surrounding our sites.
-Increasing efficiency in water usage and exploring less water-intensive technologies Strengthening water recycling and installation of ZLD across all plants This would have financial implications as the Company has already taken significant initiatives to reduce water consumption and recycle it efficiently in past.
-However due to initiatives, we are reducing dependency on fresh water, hence positive impact also considered treatment plant to reduce

-• Using alternative water sources

-Replenish water within local

-GEMI local water tools

-dependency on freshwater

-like treated water from sewage

-watersheds and rainwater harvesting

-Water risk assessment using WBCSD's

-India Water Tool, WRI Aqueduct and

-designated water-stressed

-heat waves.

-regions in the country based on

-WRI's Aqueduct tool.
-There is a

-high probability of experiencing

-situations of drought and extreme
+Our operations are located in Raiasthan, which is one of the designated water-stressed regions in the country based on WRI's Aqueduct tool.
+There is a high probability of experiencing situations of drought and extreme heat waves.